-Global Bridges is a program created by the Strategic Research Area Health Care Science to Advance Health Care Research Careers for Junior Researchers.
+Global Bridges is a programme created by the Strategic Research Area Health Care Science to Advance Health Care Research Careers for Junior Researchers.

 The aim is to support the development of junior researchers at KI and creating international networks within health care sciences and long lasting international collaborations - essential for their careers.